-Use only ethanol (70 vol% to 80 vol%), neutral detergent, or cleaning detergent supplied with the equipment (if supplied with the equip- - Use ethanol (70 vol% to 80 vol%) to immediately wipe off any water, detergent or other chemicals that get on the outer surfaces. - The temporal stabilizers, chinrest, and patient handle cannot be autoclaved.
+Use only ethanol (70 vol% to 80 vol%), neutral detergent, or cleaning detergent supplied with the equipment (if supplied with the equipment). - Use ethanol (70 vol% to 80 vol%) to immediately wipe off any water, detergent or other chemicals that get on the outer surfaces. - The temporal stabilizers, chinrest, bite-block, upper lip rest, and patient handle cannot be autoclaved.